karstenbeckqld/Web-Development-Technologies-A1/ReadMe.md

 Dependency Injection is one of the so-called creational design patterns (Nesteruk 2022) and makes it easier to change an application's behaviour by changing components that implement interfaces that define features.
 It also produces members that are easier to isolate for unit testing (Freeman 2022).
-However, according to Fowler (2004), DI can also assist in making a system 'portable', meaning, if we had a system that uses a method to read data from a file for one user, it would be easier to change that method to read data from a database or an XML file for another user, without changing the code for the class that uses the data.
+However, according to Fowler (2004), DI can also assist in making a system 'portable', meaning, if we had for example a system that uses a method to read data from a file for one user, it would be easier to change that method to read data from a database or an XML file for another user, without changing the code for the class that uses the data.
 This flexibility is where the power of DI lies.

 We use DI in the following way in the form of constructor injection:

 We define an Interface for the balance check that provides an abstract method.